-You have to prepare a data file containing the necessary item(s) before you set up the hydrodynamic simulation.
+When "Whole domain" is specified for the type of domain input you have to prepare a data file containing the necessary item(s) before you set up the hydrodynamic simulation.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
-If a dfsu-file is used piecewice constant interpolation is used to map the data.
+If a dfsu-file is used piecewise constant interpolation is used to map the data.
 If a dfs2-file is used bilinear interpolation is used to map the data.
 In case the values are varying in time the data must cover the complete simulation period.
 The time step of the input data file does not, however, have to be the same as the time step of the hydrodynamic simulation.
 A linear interpolation will be applied if the time steps differ.